MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-format-property.md

 author: SusanneWindfeldPedersen
 ---

-# Format Property
+# Formatting Values, Dates, and Time

-Sets the formats of the source expression for various data types.
+With the `Format` function in Business Central, you can set the format of the source expression for various data types in AL.

-## Applies to

-All data types in AL.

 ## Remarks

-You can set the `Format` property to a predefined format, or you can build your own format.
+You can choose to set `Format` to a predefined format, or you can build your own format.
 For more information, see [Format Method (Integer, Text)](methods-auto/system/system-format-joker-integer-string-method.md).

 ## Basic Settings